 In the 19th century both Gondor and the Northmen were repeatedly attacked by a people pushing into Rhovanion from the East.
 These were called the "Wainriders" due to the distinctive, chariot-based fighting style of their lords.
-Even though these attacks were ultimately repulsed before reaching the Gondorian heartland, the Southkingdom's strength in Rhovanion was shattered and the borders had to be withdrawn in the mid-19th century to the Anduin and the northern frontier of Ithilien.
-Even more importantly, the power of the Northman confederations from the plains of Rhovanion are the last five centuries of the Third was broken forever.
+Even though these attacks were ultimately repulsed before reaching the Gondorian heartland, the South-kingdom's strength in Rhovanion was shattered and the borders had to be withdrawn in the mid-19th century to the Anduin and the northern frontier of Ithilien.
+Even more importantly, the power of the Northman confederations from the plains of Rhovanion was broken forever.
 Those who wished not to be vassals or slaves of Easterling masters fled from their ancient homes, retreating to the Anduin valley.
 Others probably escaped north over the Celduin or east into "Dorwinion" (we only know the late-Third Age name of this land), while the great majority stayed in their ancient homes and hoped for the best.
-These latter were enslaved by the Wainriders.
+These latter were enslaved by the Wainriders.1